andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 2 (William Hartnell)</sub>

-Kind of overrated, but full of iconic visuals, and the last scene is rightly considered one of the First Doctor’s best, as he delivers a speech for all time.
+Kind of overrated, but full of iconic visuals, and the last scene is rightly considered one of the First Doctor's best, as he delivers a speech for all time.
 No, I'm not going to link to it - go watch the episode.

 Story 10; 6 episodes - The Dalek Invasion of Earth